makerdao/chief/README.md

 ## APIs

-`DssChief` provides the following public properties:
+`Chief` provides the following public properties:

 - `live`: Indicates if the system is already active or not (1 == active, 0 == inactive).
-- `hat`: Contains the address of the current "chief."
+- `hat`: Contains the address of the current "chief".
 - `slates`: A mapping of `bytes32` to `address` arrays.
 Represents sets of candidates.
 Weighted votes are given to slates.
 - `votes`: A mapping of voter addresses to the slate they have voted for.
 - `approvals`: A mapping of candidate addresses to their `uint256` weight.
 - `deposits`: A mapping of voter addresses to `uint256` number of tokens locked.
-- `last`: A mapping of voter address to `uint256` representing the last block when `lock` was called.
+- `last`: A record representing the last block when `lock` was called.
+- `holdTrigger`: A record representing the last block when `hold` was called.
 - `gov`: `Token` used for voting.
 - `maxYays`: Maximum number of candidates a slate can hold.
 - `launchThreshold`: Initial amount to lock in `address(0)` for activating the `chief`.